Koda Kumi: Fashion

 Koda is known for her provocative fashion and performances.
 In 2003, she started a noticeable trend when she appeared in advertisements wearing a metallic bra.
 Her work with the anime movie Cutie Honey continued this image.
 In 2005, she inspired the ero-kawaii and ero-kakkoii fashion styles.
 Koda's image noticeably influenced other artists: Ayumi Lee and Leah Dizon have credited her for inspiring the more risqué visuals in their work.
 In 2006, Koda began winning awards for being a trendsetter in Japan's fashion sphere, including the "Best Jeanist Award" on September 4, 2006, and the title of "Nail Queen" for her nail art on November 21, 2006, by Japan Nail Expo.

 In 2006, when the popularity of Japanese singers was declining in Singapore due to the rising popularity of the Korean Wave, Koda still inspired a renewed interest in J-pop.
 James Kang, marketing director for Warner Music in Asia, noted that Koda's image proved to be popular with women as well as men, stating that: "(Koda Kumi) uses her image to make a feminist statement [...]
 She's constantly telling women to believe in themselves, and do what they want to do".

 Personal life

 In August 2007, it was rumored that Koda was dating SMAP leader Masahiro Nakai.
 Despite the relationship never being publicly confirmed by either party, they were dubbed a "national couple"—a nickname last used in the early 1960s when actor Akira Kobayashi married enka singer Hibari Misora.

 On December 12, 2011, Koda's official website announced that she was engaged to Kenji03 from Back-On.
 The two married on December 22, and Koda gave birth to the couple's first child, a son, on July 17, 2012.
+She announced her second pregnancy on March 30, 2026.